VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

 - One eigenvalue is bigger than the other eigenvalue: The region likely is an edge
 - Both eigenvalues are large: the region is a corner

+Therefore, corner regions within an image will output a high corner strength.
+These regions can be used as a candidate region that can be inferred through a CNN.

 == Contour Detection

 == Dark Channel Prior

+Dark Channel Prior has been commonly used to measure the degree of haziness as well as haze-removal in images.
+The technique is based on the observation that in most outdoor images, pixels tend to have low intensities in atleast one colour channel (dark channel).
+This property can be used to estimate the transmission map of an image, representing the amount of haze affecting the scene.
+Atmospheric haze can be modelled as follows @darkchannelprior:

+$ I(x) = J(x)t(x) + A(1 - t(x))  $

+$I(x)$ represents a pixel that reached the camera. $J(x)$ represents the undistorted pixel. $t(x)$ is the transmission map, representing how much scene radiance is retained, where a value of  1 means no haze and 0 means maximum haze.
+Due to the scattering of light from haze, low intensity channels in hazy patches of an image have an inherently higher value.
+As a result, DCP can be used to estimate $t(x)$ providing the areas of the image affected by haze.
+#cite(label("prepfire"), form: "prose") and #cite(label("dcpsmoke"), form: "prose") note that dark channel prior methods can apply to smoke due to the similar nature, having relatively higher values in their dark channels.
+This causes smoke to be picked up as an area of high haze in the transmission map. #cite(label("prepfire"), form: "prose") apply a threshold to the transmission map, extracting areas with high dark channel values and suppressing the rest.

 == Optical Flow

 == Blurring

 == Histogram Equalization